 Formulated with Isododecane, a very well-known texture enhancer and solvent as well.
-Meant to improve the lipstick’s spreadability, provide weightless feeling on lips, prevent moisture loss, diminish the color transfer and make a silky matte finish.
-Plus, there is included Propylene Carbonate, it works as a colorless, odorless solvent and viscosity decreasing agent.
+Meant to improve the lipstick’s spreadability, provide a weightless feeling on lips, prevent moisture loss, diminish the color transfer and make a silky matte finish.
+Plus, there are included Propylene Carbonate, which works as a colorless, odorless solvent and viscosity decreasing agent.

 Moreover, the product contains Polybutene, C18-36 acid triglyceride, Isopropyl Titanium Triisostearate, Cyclopentasiloxane, Isononyl Isononanoate and Isopropyl Myristate.
 The synthetic ingredients function as thickening, lubricating and viscosity regulating factors.
 They give a smooth, seamless texture like dream, keep the consistency stable and avoid chapped lips.
 Also, Isopropyl Titanium Triisostearate is very reactive to pigments so it acts as a surface modifier for pigmentation and coloring of the product.

 To defend your lips from being stripped off, the formulation includes Trimethylsiloxysilicate and Tribehenin, a glyceryl triester composed of glycerin and behenic acid.
 These two bring about softening, conditioning and occlusive activities to focus on minimizing the moisture loss of lips and maintaining a healthy, plump appearance.
 Additionally, Disteardimonium Hectorite, Stearalkonium Hectorite and Polyhydroxystearic Acid tend to suspend other substances, especially pigments.
 That helps lipstick not to be caking or sinking at the bottom of the tube.